Thailand · duration itinerary

 Insider tips

-- ◆Always carry small denominations of Thai Baht for markets and street vendors.
+- ◆Always carry small denominations of Thai Baht for street food and small purchases.

 Packing highlights